Ultimate chess match on tap as Brady faces Pats for 1st time | WTOP

 This 44-year-old version of Brady is still playing at a high level after taking the Bucs to a Super Bowl title last season.
 He leads the league this season with 10 touchdown passes and his 362.3 passing yards per game are second to Las Vegas’ Derek Carr.

-Tampa Bay’s 34.3 points per game are also tied for tops in the NFL, thanks largely to one of the most stacked offenses in the league that includes receivers Chris Godwin, Mike Evans and tight end Rob Gronkowski
+Tampa Bay’s 34.3 points per game are also tied for tops in the NFL, thanks largely to one of the most stacked offenses in the league that includes receivers Chris Godwin and Mike Evans.

 “This is one of those weeks where we can’t have a bunch of ‘my bads,’” McCourty said.
 “We gotta be on.”